Foods to Avoid If You Have Diverticulosis

 - Exercise to benefit your leg, hip, and colon muscles, which will facilitate bowel movements

-- Don’t use laxatives or enemas if you are constipated because they can irritate your intestines even more and create a dependency on them because there is no proper functioning in the bowel movement system
+- Don’t use laxatives or enemas if you are constipated because they can irritate your intestines even more.
+They can also create a dependency on them because there is no proper functioning in the bowel movement system

-- Avoid eating foods that are very processed or greasy like spicy, sugary, or fried foods
+- Avoid eating processed foods or greasy foods like spicy, sugary, or fried foods

-- Avoid any foods that contain seeds.
+- Avoid any foods that have seeds.
 Chew well before swallowing because the fragments can get stuck between the diverticula causing pain and inflammation

 - Eat porridge or vegetable purées or cooked fruit.
 You can make smoothies without pulp as well to stimulate recovery during your treatment.